gerrit3699/gerrit3699.github.io/_pages/en/downloads.md

         </p>

         <p>
-          In several cases, the most precise version is still the <strong>individual Zenodo paper</strong> or the original standalone document.
+          If you want to read the work <strong>as precisely and technically as possible</strong>, the best route is usually the <strong>individual Zenodo papers</strong> and the source layer on the Technical Sources page.
-          The bundles are primarily there to make examination easier, especially when you want to work through the material with AI.
+          The bundles here are primarily there to make larger-context review easier, especially with AI.
         </p>
       </div>